PostHog/posthog.com/contents/blog/async-migrations.md

 As such, just like with any migration, async migrations still rely on reviewers, tests, and checks to ensure nothing dangerous is shipped, like a migration with `DROP TABLE events`.

-However, it was a top priority for us to make the async migrations system include all the necessary tools for running database operations safely on environments we don't control (user instances).
+However, it was a top priority for us to make the async migrations system include all the necessary tools for running database operations safely on environments we don't control (self-hosted instances).

 To achieve this, we: